dylanaraps/crayon/Readme.md

 # Crayon

-A dark 16 color colorscheme for Vim, Gvim, Nvim and Terminals.
+A dark 16 color colorscheme for Vim, Gvim, and Nvim

 NOTE: This is still a heavy WIP and everything is subject to change.
+Once I'm happy with the colors I'll add support for more terminal emulators.
+Until then crayon only officially supports terminals that use the .Xresources/.Xdefaults file(s).

 ![](https://raw.githubusercontent.com/dylanaraps/crayon-theme/master/screenshots/vimrc.png)